 When you have hip mobility the leg rotates freely without the pelvis moving.
 You can strengthen hip mobility in any plane of motion with free rotation... or by using rotational preloads to fully load and fully unload the muscle.

 If you have a weak link ... you'll feel it first.
-But don't fret ..StandingFirm® specializes in weak links.
-You'll strengthen the entire kinetic chain if you mind your alignment and don't play into your "strong" position.
+But don't worry ..StandingFirm® specializes in weak links.
+You'll strengthen the entire kinetic chain when you mind your alignment and don't play into your "strong" position.